medalotte/docker-emacs/README.md

 $ export DOCKER_EMACS_PRJ=[a project root you want to edit by docker-emacs]
 ```

-After that, you can launch Emacs on the container with following command:
+After that, you can launch Emacs on the container with the following command:

 ```shell
 $ docker-compose run -u "$(id -u $USER):$(id -g $USER)" --rm docker-emacs